Bugs (TV series): Overview

+Threat of cancellation

-The programme came close to cancellation at the conclusion of its third series, but due to an exciting cliffhanger ending deliberately included by the production team, and strong foreign sales, a fourth was commissioned.
-The final series suffered from being moved to an earlier timeslot on Saturday evenings, and for only having the first eight of its produced ten episodes scheduled for broadcast.
+The programme came close to cancellation at the conclusion of its third series but, due to an exciting cliffhanger ending deliberately included by the production team, along with strong foreign sales, a fourth was commissioned.
+However, this final series suffered from being moved to an earlier timeslot on Saturday evenings, and for only having the first eight of its produced ten episodes scheduled for broadcast.

 Coupled with the Omagh Bombing forcing the BBC to postpone the series for a week, this meant that the concluding three episodes would not be broadcast until a year later.
-Another attempt to save the show by giving the series a cliffhanger ending was not successful, and the ending of the final episode — where Alex has just married boyfriend Adam, only to have him killed at the wedding and Ros and Beckett are abducted by an attacker unseen by the audience but recognised by Beckett — was never resolved.
+Another attempt to save the show by giving the series a cliffhanger ending was not successful.
+The conclusion of the final episode – Alex has just married boyfriend Adam, who is killed at the wedding, while Ros and Beckett are abducted by an attacker (unseen by the audience but recognised by Beckett) – was never resolved.

+Legacy

 The series has something of a minor cult following in the UK.
 Overall 40 episodes were produced, ten in each of the four series.
 Virgin Publishing produced novelizations of the episodes of the first series, but these were not successful and subsequent episodes were not novelised.
 As of 2005, the series is available on DVD in series-by-series box set form, released by Revelation Films.
 A complete box set collection of all four series is also available.

 In 2022, the series became available on the BritBox streaming platform.